AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange

 To further evaluate the effectiveness of AKE-GNN, we implement AKE-GNN and compare it with the 3 variants of the baseline GNN model.
 The baseline models include GCN, GAT, APPNP, JKNet, and GCNII~\cite{kipf2016semi, velivckovic2017graph, klicpera2018predict, xu2018representation, chen2020simple}.
 In Table~\ref{table:node}, the experimental results of baselines are reproduced based on their official codes.
 It shows that AKE-GNN consistently outperforms baselines by 1.9\%$\sim$3.8\% (absolute improvements) on average.
-The outperformance of AKE-GNN over FT, Ensemble, and Ensemble+FT shows that the expressiveness of the adaptive knowledge exchange comes from neither extra training epochs, nor the larger model capacity of multi-graph GNNs.
-We find that AKE-GNN and Ensemble outperform the baseline model with a large margin, which suggests the integration of multiple views on the small and medium-sized datasets helps to obtain better performance.
-Note that in some cases, some augmentations and longer training may deteriorate the results, e.g., dropping some important features and producing the over-fitting problem.
-So, conducting FT or Ensemble among them can bring inferior results.
+The outperformance of AKE-GNN over \emph{FT}, \emph{Ensemble}, and \emph{Ensemble+FT} shows that the expressiveness of the adaptive knowledge exchange comes from neither extra training epochs, nor the larger model capacity of multi-graph GNNs.
+We find that AKE-GNN and \emph{Ensemble} outperform the baseline model by a large margin, which suggests the integration of multiple views on the small and medium-sized datasets helps to obtain better performance.
+So, conducting \emph{FT} or \emph{Ensemble} among them brings inferior results.
 Nevertheless, AKE-GNN consistently achieves the best performance, which indicates its effectiveness to integrate informative information from multiple graph views.
 Besides, in contrast to the ensemble methods, AKE-GNN utilizes only one network during inference, which is more computationally efficient.